cypress-io/react-tooltip/README.md

-# React tooltip
+# React Tooltip

-A tooltip component for React app utilizing the excellent [popper.js library]().
+A tooltip component for React apps utilizing the excellent [popper.js library]().

 ## Installation